Global bifurcation of planar and spatial periodic solutions from the polygonal relative equilibria for the n-body problem: Introduction

+By global branch, we mean that there is a continuum of solutions starting at the ring configuration and a specific value of the frequency, which goes to infinity in the norm of the solution or in the period $1/\nu$, or goes to collision, or otherwise goes to other relative equilibria in such a way that the sum of the jumps in the orthogonal degrees is zero.
 Except for a possible finite number of $\mu$'s and $\nu$'s, for $\mu$ positive, bounded and different from $\mu_{k}$, due to resonances, these solutions are geometrically different.

-By global branch, we mean that there is a continuum of solutions starting at the ring configuration and a specific value of the frequency, which goes to infinity in the norm of the solution or in the period $1/\nu$, or goes to collision, or otherwise goes to other relative equilibria in such a way that the sum of the jumps in the orthogonal degrees is zero.

-There is a vast literature on the $n$-body problem, many on the bifurcation of relative equilibria and on their stability, fewer on periodic solutions.
-We shall mention only the papers which are closer to our research, that is \cite{MeHa91}, \cite{ Ro00}, \cite{MeSc88}, \cite{Sc03}, among others.
-The case of a satellite attracted by an array of $n$ masses was treated in \cite{GaIz10}, and previously, for the case of $n=2$, by A. Maciejewski and S. Rybicki in \cite{MR04}, using the orthogonal degree for the action of $SO(2)$.
-See also \cite{Ga10} for details.
+With respect to the symmetries, the solutions in the rotating system, with the horizontal coordinates $u_{j}(t)$ and vertical coordinate $z_{j}(t)$, satisfy the following properties, with $\zeta=2\pi/n$: the central body for $j=0$,